 He was very much the family rogue.
 His several siblings, along with their spouses and children, tiptoe around my father's memory.
 Just like I do.

-At a recent family gathering, we chatted about how my aunts and uncles have made such close and devoted relationships.
+At a recent family gathering, we chatted about how my aunts and uncles enjoyed such close and devoted relationships.
 Marriages of forty and fifty years are the norm; divorce in our family is practically unheard of.

 Except for my father, of course.
 When he died, he was engaged to his third fiance.

-The exception had to be acknowledged—especially since his son was part of the conversation—but the group did its best to politely sidestep the topic.
+The exception had to be acknowledged—especially since his son was part of the conversation—but the family did its best to politely sidestep the topic.
 I felt I should say something.

 "Well, you know Mike.
 He was a randy old billy goat."

-A relative spurted her drink out of her nose.
+A cousin spurted her drink out of her nose.
 Another replied, quietly, "Yup."
 Everybody laughed.

 I felt better.
 We all felt better.
 We could move on, to talk about important things; which granchild was graduating from where, what the latest baby had been named, who was on vacation, what flavour doughnut one should choose at the coffee shop, and the price of gas these days.